The Ultimate Guide on How to Build a New Online Community

 For platform ideas, try reviewing industry sites and asking your network for online community platform recommendations.

 Download our Planning Your Community eBook for a community software checklist.
 Once you have your needs outlined, adapt our vendor checklist based on these needs.

 Step 7: Organize Your Community Management Team

 Every organization needs at least some dedicated management for their community.
-This is one common reason a community will flounder – lack of active management.
+This is one common reason an online community will flounder – lack of active management.
 Communities need somebody to take care of them.

 What it comes down to, no matter the situation, is accountability.
 You’ll need someone to keep your community going, tend to it, and create engagement.
 What you put into your online community engagement tactics is what you will get out.